Sweet Child o' Mine: Certifications

+Release history

 Sheryl Crow version

 The song was covered by Sheryl Crow on the soundtrack to Big Daddy, and released as a bonus track on her third studio album, The Globe Sessions.
 The recording was produced by Rick Rubin and Crow.
 A music video for Crow's version was also released, directed by Stéphane Sednaoui.
 Crow performed the song live at Woodstock '99.

 Ultimate Classic Rock profiled the song as part of a series on "Terrible Classic Rock Covers", and Rolling Stone readers named it the fourth worst cover song of all-time.
 Despite its negative reception, it became a moderate hit in Australia, Canada, Iceland, Ireland and the United Kingdom, and it earned Crow a Grammy Award for Best Female Rock Vocal Performance.

 Charts

 Taken by Trees version

-In 2009, Taken by Trees, the solo project of Swedish singer Victoria Bergsman, former lead singer of the Concretes covered the song for the 2009 John Lewis & Partners Christmas advert, a UK advertising tradition since 2007.
+In 2009, Taken by Trees, the solo project of Swedish singer Victoria Bergsman, former lead singer of the Concretes, covered the song for the 2009 John Lewis & Partners Christmas advert, a UK advertising tradition since 2007.
 It was later announced that the version would be released as their next UK single.
 It was also used in the promotional trailers for the 2009 remake of The Last House on the Left.
 The song was also used in the final scene for the 2010 film Life as We Know It.
-Bergsman's version reached number 23 on the UK Singles Chart on November 28, 2009, and remained at the spot for six weeks.
+Bergsman's version reached number 23 on the UK Singles Chart on November 28, 2009 during a six week spell in the top 75.